hero_Tamron90f2-8DiIII_24179

 Aperture ring: No, but the focus ring can be configured to operate the aperture.
 The Sony has a dedicated aperture ring, the Nikon has a control ring which can be assigned to operate the aperture (which is the default), exposure compensation, or ISO sensitivity – or simply switched off. [+]

 Aperture: The Tamron has 12 circular aperture blades which results in sun stars with 12 rays when stopped down.
 The Sony and Nikon have 9 aperture blades resulting in sun stars with 18 rays.
-The effective focal ratio of the lens is reduced from f2.8 at infinity to f5.6 at 1:1 magnification.
-That’s the same with the Nikon, and Nikon Z cameras display this value.
+The effective focal ratio of the lens is reduced by 2 stops from f2.8 at infinity to f5.6 at 1:1 magnification.
+The Nikon loses 1.3 stops (to f4.5) at 1:1 magnification, and Nikon Z cameras display the effective aperture.
 On Sony mirrorless cameras the F-numbers are displayed at their nominal value – i.e. f2.8 stays f2.8 regardless of focusing distance. [+]

-Additional control elements: The Tamron has a focus limiter switch (MOD-0.7m/0.7m-infinity/full) plus a focus set button to which various functions from the camera/TAMRON Lens Utility can be assigned.
+Additional control elements: The Tamron has a focus limiter switch (MOD-0.7m/0.7m-infinity/full) plus a focus set button to which various functions from the camera or Tamron’s Lens Utility (TLU) can be assigned.
+There’s a USB-C port on the lens to connect it to a computer.
 The Nikon has a focus limiter, a button for assignable lens functions, AF/MF switch and a display indicating (effective) aperture or focusing distance (in m or ft.) and depth-of-field, or magnification.
 The Sony also has a lens function button, focus limiter, and AF/MF switch, plus a switch for optical stabilization. [+]

 Lens profile: All lenses in this comparison come with a lens profile for vignette control, diffraction compensation, and distortion control. [+]

 All three lenses cover full frame/FX or smaller sensors.
-On cameras with an APS-C / DX sensor the angle of view becomes equivalent to a 135mm lens on a full-frame camera. [+]
+On cameras with an APS-C / DX sensor the angle of view of the Tamron ( and Sony) becomes equivalent to a 135mm lens on a full-frame camera. [+]

 The Tamron comes without a pouch but the lens hood is included and reversible for transport.
 It has a sliding window to make it easy to rotate filters.
 [0]